 Link to my Series, "Your New Favorite"

-Using vinyl, paper, and paint, my collages, photographs and installations combine appropriated images and phrases from Instagram posts, advertisements from interior homeware resources as well as nature magazines - fusing them into surreal orchestrations that center along the themes of climate change, transformation, self-improvement and self-indulgence.
-I am examining the ways that images are used to stoke desire, not only for the objects themselves, but for the identities and lifestyles they represent.
+Using vinyl, paper, and paint, my collages, photographs and installations combine appropriated images and phrases from shopping histories, catalogs, and Instagram posts - fusing them into surreal orchestrations that center along the themes of transformation, consumption, and identity.
+I am examining the ways that images are used to stoke desire for self-improvement and self-indulgence, not only for the objects themselves, but for the identities and lifestyles they represent.

 The fantasy of reinvention has been an inextricable part of photographic and California's history.
 Westward Expansion was encouraged because of the images and promises of California and the lifestyle shifts it represented.
 Growing up in a suburb of LA country in California, I was surrounded by LA cultural obsession with affluence and flawless appearances.
 Coming from a middle-class background – we were never poor or rich – instead, we lived in the shadows – somewhere between opulence and desolation.
 Our consumption habits would follow suit, forever striving to be associated with the perceived perfection of wealth, class, and power.